Customization APIs

 Tag List

-This GET method retrieves a list of a customer's Kentik tags.
-The list is a JSON array whose elements each correspond to an individual tag.
+The Tag List GET method retrieves a list of your Kentik tags as a JSON array, with each element representing an individual tag.

-- The "id" value in the structure corresponding to a given tag can be used in subsequent calls to get information about, update, or delete that tag.
+Note: The "id" value in a tag’s structure can be used in subsequent calls to retrieve, update, or delete that tag.

 HTTP Request